MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 You can assign the **Environment maker** security role when sharing a bot with a user who does not have sufficient environment permissions to run Power Virtual Agents.

-When [sharing the bot](#share-a-bot-for-chat), if the specified user does not have sufficient permissions to use Power Virtual Agents in the environment, you'll be notified that the **Environment maker** security role will be assigned to the user so they can use the bot.
+When [sharing the bot for chat](#share-a-bot-for-chat), if the specified user does not have sufficient permissions to use Power Virtual Agents in the environment, you'll be notified that the **Environment maker** security role will be assigned to the user so they can use the bot.

 :::image type="content" source="media/admin-share-bots/sharing-input-invitee-no-permission.png" alt-text="Share panel with permission notice bubble." border="false":::